mbasagoitia/data-structures-and-algorithms-python/linear-programming-approximation-algorithms/notes/travelling-salesperson/tsp-intro.md

 Unless P = NP, there is no approximation algorithm for TSP that can guarantee a bound of some constant times the optimum solution.
 Finding such an algorithm is itself NP-hard.

-Many practical instances of the TSP problem satisfy the metric property, in which distances/edge weights between nodes satisfy the triangle inequality--in other words, there will generally be edges A, B, and C, where:
+Many practical instances of the TSP problem satisfy the metric property, in which distances/edge weights between nodes satisfy the triangle inequality, which is common in real-life distance scenarios--in other words, there will generally be edges A, B, and C, where:

 A -> B + B -> C >= A -> C